Drop-In Academic Advising Service

 The Academic Advising Centre is open year-round to all undergraduate and Special students.

-Located in 302 Tory Building, it offers advising sessions on a drop-in basis from 8:30 a.m. – 4:30 p.m.
+Located in 302 Tory Building, we offer advising sessions on a drop-in basis from 8:30 a.m. – 4:30 p.m.
 Monday-Friday (excluding holidays).
 While our office is busy throughout the day, wait times in the mornings are usually shorter.
 Depending on the volume of students on any given day, we may reach capacity before 4:30 pm.
 Please note that during our peak periods (January, September and around academic withdrawal deadlines), wait times can exceed one hour.

 Can’t drop by?
-Not on Campus?
+Not on campus?
 Studying from a distance?